Danny7226/PasswdDB/README.md

 # SecretDB
-A simple server that stores secrets with server-side encryption using tenant-specified private key;
+A simple server that stores secrets on-disk with server-side encryption using tenant-specified private key;

 For security, either use it within your localhost, or always use **https** when running this server on a remote desktop